 Farm activities that are well-planned and critically managed for better efficiency at every point of the production cycle could shorten the gap between the crop’s current and potential yields.
 Climate-smart farming systems that include irrigation systems optimized for the region’s climatic and water stress conditions, and the prudent use of fertilizers and other agri-inputs can ensure sustainable farming in the long run.

 One of the targets of the UN Sustainable Development Goal #12 Sustainable Consumption and Production is to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses, by 2030.

 If we cut food waste by half worldwide, we would move Overshoot Day by 10 days.
 To be sustainable, development ultimately must also fit within our planet’s resource budget.

 #MoveTheDate of Earth Overshoot Day.

 Every little action counts.
-If each individual and every entity take the right steps towards moving Earth Overshoot Day back five days each year, we could ensure by the year 2050 a balance between what we use and what the Earth can regenerate in that year.
+If each individual and every entity take the right steps toward moving Earth Overshoot Day back five days each year, we could ensure by the year 2050 a balance between what we use and what the Earth can regenerate in that year.

 How does agriculture make big gains with the infusion of technology in the sector?
 How can agri-tech solve some of the world’s major food-related challenges?